-Ms. Lisa Hess, 64, has been President and Managing Partner of SkyTop Capital Management LLC ("SkyTop"), an investment fund, since October 2010.
+Ms. Lisa Hess, 66, served as President and Managing Partner of SkyTop Capital Management LLC ("SkyTop"), an investment fund, from October 2010 through July 2020.
 From October 2002 to December 2008, she was the Chief Investment Officer of Loews Corporation, a diversified holding company, where she was responsible for managing approximately \$50 billion in assets.
 Ms. Hess was a Founding Partner of Zesiger Capital Group, a diversified money manager, and also has held positions at First Boston Corporation, an investment bank, Odyssey Partners, a private equity firm, and Goldman, Sachs & Co.
 She has served on the U.S. Treasury Debt Advisory Committee and the Federal Reserve Bank of New York Investors Advisory Committee.
-Since June 2009, Ms. Hess has been a Trustee of Teachers Insurance and Annuity Association ("TIAA"), a financial services organization.
+Since June 2009, Ms. Hess has been a trustee of Teachers Insurance and Annuity Association ("TIAA"), a financial services organization, and since 2015, she has been a director of TIAA Bank (formerly Everbank) which is owned by TIAA.
 She has been a director of Radian since February 2011.

-Ms. Hess' extensive experience managing financial assets, including in her current role with SkyTop, and previously as Chief Investment Officer of Loews Corporation, and as a member of various investment and advisory committees, gives her a broad range of expertise with respect to finance, investments and the capital markets that is particularly beneficial to the Board and in her role as Chair of the Finance and Investment Committee of our Board.
-Her position as President and Managing Partner of SkyTop brings a current, day-to-day business perspective that is valuable in enhancing Board oversight in today's operating environment.
-In addition, her experience serving on the corporate governance committee at TIAA brings an added perspective and insight to the Board's consideration of corporate governance issues and the concerns of institutional shareholders.
+Ms. Hess' extensive experience managing financial assets, including her recent leadership role with SkyTop, and previously as Chief Investment Officer of Loews Corporation, and as a member of various investment and advisory committees, gives her a broad range of expertise with respect to finance, investments and the capital markets that is particularly beneficial to the Board in its oversight responsibilities and in supporting our strategic focus.
+In addition, her board service with TIAA brings an added perspective and insight to the Board's consideration of corporate governance issues and the concerns of institutional shareholders.